 The first task is to separate the IT and OT environments and to prevent intrusion from IT into OT.
 Set up a DMZ so that information can be shared mutually without directly connecting IT and OT.
-An effective approach is to incorporate mechanisms for eliminating and blocking unauthorized communication using FW, IPS, and other tools.
+An effective approach is to incorporate mechanisms for eliminating and blocking unauthorised communication using FW, IPS, and other tools.

 The next task is to reduce the risk in layer three, which contains the MES and other components that control the entire factory OT system, where threats from the outside or inside may build a platform for a prolonged silent attack, thus having a broad impact throughout the factory.
 In this layer, an effective approach is to implement mechanisms for monitoring internal activities and detecting infections within the network, suspicious changes made to servers, and communications to external C&C servers.

 For the third task, it is effective to implement two approaches in layer two, the control layer close to physical work.
 One approach is network segmentation, and the other is the protection of mission-critical terminals.
-In an environment in which measures based on per-terminal patching and IT security software are not suitable for operational reasons, the best measure is to segment the network in order to detect intrusions at an early stage and to localize damage.
+In an environment in which measures based on per-terminal patching and IT security software are not suitable for operational reasons, the best measure is to segment the network in order to detect intrusions at an early stage and to localise damage.
 In addition, locking down mission-critical system terminals such as those for SCADA and running periodic malware tests for EWS in a nearly standalone manner are effective for preventing infections.

 Figure 3: Per-layer measure policies (Trend Micro)

 Adopting this approach, Trend Micro provides a solution to achieve continuous, stable operation based on the concept of "Keep Operation Running."
-To prevent cyberattacks by fortifying the factory with multiple layers, another measure worthy of note is to visualize and manage the overall security of IT and OT.
-Latent threats in the factory can be visualized only after implementing measures in each layer.
+To prevent cyberattacks by fortifying the factory with multiple layers, another measure worthy of note is to visualise and manage the overall security of IT and OT.
+Latent threats in the factory can be visualised only after implementing measures in each layer.
 Connecting these brings us one step closer to achieving security in an environment in which IT and OT are fused together.
 For the details of the specific products that constitute this solution, please refer to our solution page.